-An extended warranty helps protect you by promising to pay for the cost of certain repairs should a mechanical or electrical component break down.
+An extended warranty helps protect you by promising to pay for the cost of certain repairs if a mechanical or electrical component breaks down.
 Exactly which parts are covered depends on your contract.
 Typically, there are two types of coverage plan options: exclusionary coverage and named-component coverage.

 - Exclusionary coverage: This type of car warranty plan covers all parts of your vehicle from mechanical breakdown due to normal driving activities, except for a short list of excluded parts and components.

 - Named-component coverage: This auto warranty, also known as inclusionary coverage, is essentially the opposite of exclusionary coverage.
-Your contract will have a list of the parts and systems that are covered.
-Any parts that aren't listed aren't covered.
+Your contract will list the covered parts and systems.
+Any parts not listed aren't covered.

-Within named component coverage, you can find a variety of plan levels.
-Typically, companies break this section into three or four types like the following:
+Within named component coverage, you can find various plan levels.
+Typically, companies break this section into three or four types, such as the following:

 - High-stated coverage: This is the highest level of stated coverage – every covered part is listed out on the contract.
 This plan level can cover hundreds of separate components.

-- Medium-stated coverage: This level usually covers most of the main systems of the car and includes things like air conditioning, steering, and electrical components.
+- Medium-stated coverage: This level usually covers most of the main systems of the car and includes things such as air conditioning, steering, and electrical components.

 - Basic powertrain: This is the least that an extended warranty covers and is comparable to a powertrain warranty.
 It covers repair costs of the engine, drivetrain, and transmission.
 These can be costly repairs, so it’s a good idea to protect them on high-mileage cars.